-- A restatement of behaviour expectations - Relevant consequences (according to SAC behaviour guidelines)

-Serious and/or repeated misbehaviours will require a meeting with the Year Level Coordinator and/or a Deputy Principal and may result in a temporary withdrawal from class and a review of student enrolment.
+Relevant consequences (according to SAC behavior guidelines) will be implemented.
+Serious and/or repeated misbehaviors will require a meeting with the Year Level Coordinator and/or a Deputy Principal and may result in a temporary withdrawal from class, a suspension or a review of student enrolment.